nadiamariduena/python-intro-2024-privat/z_PYgame/spaceship_game/RE_game-CODE_06_Debut-game.md

 ## 🟦 Moving Forward:

-### 🟠 Now that `we’ve updated the code by adding the group to the Player class` and passing it to `super()`,  the sprite is properly attached to the group and can be managed as an instance, as shown below:
+### 🟠 Now that <u>we’ve updated the code by adding the group to the Player class and passing it to</u> `super()`, 🔺 the sprite is properly attached to the group and can be managed as an instance, as shown below:

 ```python
 class Player(pygame.sprite.Sprite):